awesomedotnetcore/LambdaSharpTool/ReadMe.md

 dotnet lash config
 ```

-Finally, a deployment tier must be initialized with the λ# runtime.
+Finally, a deployment tier must be initialized with the λ# Core.
 ```bash
 dotnet lash init --tier Sandbox
 ```